glaskawiec/houx/README.md

 Light React plugin which implements flux architecture using the built-in React API.
 It connects React.Context with useReducer() from React Hooks to provide global state reducers.

+Allows you to send asynchronous actions (redux-thunk style).
+It has a built-in simple loger witch shows dispatched actions.

 ## :pencil: Prerequisites
 *  [NPM](https://www.npmjs.com/) installed
 *  [React 16.8.1](https://reactjs.org) or higher installed